Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-Gladly we discover that the more recent analytical value of the 4PN coefficient, Eq.~\eqref{alpha4}, perfectly matches the numerical value which was earlier measured in Ref.~\cite{BDLW10b} (see Table~\ref{tab:bestfit}).
-This highlights the predictive power of perturbative self-force calculations in determining numerically new post-Newtonian coefficients~\cite{Det08, BDLW10a, BDLW10b}.
-This ability is obviously due to the fact (illustrated in Figure~\ref{fig:PN-SF}) that perturbation theory is legitimate in the strong field regime of the coalescence of black hole binary systems, which is inaccessible to the post-Newtonian method.
-Of course, the limitation of the self-force approach is the small mass-ratio limit; in this respect it is taken over by the post-Newtonian approximation.
+where we recall that $\beta^{(m)}_2 = -\frac{214}{105}$ is the RG coefficient associated with the mass quadrupole moment.
+We recover the 4PN logarithm in \eqref{utSF}, followed by a logarithm square at 7PN order, a logarithm cube at 10PN order, and so on.
+The agreement with the high-order analytical (linear in mass ratio) self force calculation of \cite{KOW15} is perfect.
+This also highlights the predictive power of perturbative self-force calculations, which is obviously due to the fact (illustrated in Fig.~\ref{fig:PN-SF}) that perturbation theory is legitimate in the strong field regime of the coalescence of black hole binary systems, which is inaccessible to the post-Newtonian method.

+The accuracy of the numerical computation of the self-force has been drastically improved by \cite{SFW14}.
+The PN coefficients of the redshift observable were obtained to very high 10.5PN order both numerically and analytically, for a subset of coefficients that are either rational or made of the product of $\pi$ with a rational.
+The analytical values of the coefficients up to 6PN order have also been obtained from a perturbative self-force calculation by \cite{BiniD14a, BiniD14b}.
+Note that the works of \cite{SFW14} and \cite{BiniD13, BiniD14a, BiniD14b} use alternative techniques (developed by \citealt{MST96a, MST96b, MT97}) with which to represent metric perturbation solutions for black hole space-times.